 The cost of registration is $125.00 per person.
 The cost covers all three days of training and the awards banquet on Thursday evening, January 16, 2019.
-Registration may be paid by check (made out to the School of Criminal Justice, Texas State University) or credit card (online link) or in person at the event.
+Registration may be paid by check (made out to the School of Criminal Justice and Criminology, Texas State University) or credit card (online link) or in person at the event.
 Invoices can be provided on request.
 Registration is limited to the first 350 participants.

 The competition/seminar serves several valuable functions:

 - Teams “work” a standardized scenario and are assessed by outside evaluators who are themselves trained and experienced negotiators.
 These evaluators provide feedback the team can use to improve their skills.